sparkflows/sparkflows-docs/docs/user-guide/export-import/export-applications.rst

      :width: 60%

-* Select the Application you want to export.
+* Select the Applications you want to export.

-* Select whether you want to export workflow or dataset and click on the export button.
+* Select whether you want to export workflows or datasets or both from the Application.
+Then click on the export button.

  .. figure:: ../../_assets/tutorials/dataset/85.png
      :alt: tutorials